xploretv2go/zeroconf-api-service/README.md

 To deploy the Zeroconf service/API on a device such as Rpi. make sure you have avahi installed on the device

 1. Make sure you have git version control installed. if not run `sudo apt-get install git`
+2. Navigate to you home directory `/home/pi` and type `git clone https://github.com/xploretv2go/zeroconf.api.service.git` command
-2. navigate to your home directory on raspberry pi should be `/home/pi/` And create directory for logs using `sudo mkdir logs`
+3. also in the home directory `/home/pi/`, create directory for logs using `sudo mkdir logs`
-3. Type in `sudo crontab -e` to open a the crontab config file
+4. Type in `sudo crontab -e` to open a the crontab config file
-4. in the crontab config file add the following line to the bottom of the file `@reboot sh /home/pi/zeroconf.api.service/launcher.sh  >/home/pi/logs/cronlog 2>&1`
+5. in the crontab config file add the following line to the bottom of the file `@reboot sh /home/pi/zeroconf.api.service/launcher.sh  >/home/pi/logs/cronlog 2>&1`
 Make sure that the directory path leads to launcher.sh file in the project folder /home/pi/zeroconf.api.service/launcher.sh.
-5. Restart the Rpi using the command `sudo reboot`
+6. Restart the Rpi using the command `sudo reboot`
-6. After the restart type the command `cat /home/pi/logs/cronlog` to see if the log is populated with logging output from API
+7. After the restart type the command `cat /home/pi/logs/cronlog` to see if the log is populated with logging output from API
-7. You can configure the port to be used by the API in `/zeroconf.api.service/.env` file
+8. You can configure the port to be used by the API in `/zeroconf.api.service/.env` file

 Note: you can configure the `port`, `hostname` and set`DEBUG` level in the `.env` file